Our top 10 wildlife sightings in September

 Late summer butterflies

-You can still see butterflies flying around on warm days in late summer.
+You can still see butterflies flying around on warm days in late summer and early autumn.
 Look for speckled wood butterflies flying in sunny glades and along rides in woodland, or basking in pools of sunshine.

 Clouded yellows are a migratory butterfly, arriving in Britain from Europe.
 Keep an eye out for them as you may see them in many different habitats, but particularly where clovers are growing as this is one of the food plants for their caterpillars.